-Monica is a frequent guest panelist at the Women's Private Equity Summit, most recently as a member on the panel “The Lending Game: Understanding the Importance of BDCs” in March 2015.
-Additionally, Monica has been a frequent guest speaker at the Practising Law Institute's Corporate Compliance Workshop, including PLI's 2008 Corporate Compliance and Ethics Institute.
+Monica is a frequent guest panelist at the Women's Private Equity Summit, most recently as the moderator of the panel “The Market in 2016: How GPs and LPs are Thinking about Deals and Exits” in March 2016, and on the panel “The Lending Game: Understanding the Importance of BDCs” in March 2015.
+Additionally, Monica has been a guest speaker at the Practising Law Institute's Corporate Compliance Workshop, including PLI's 2008 Corporate Compliance and Ethics Institute.

 read more »